What is the current state of glaciers around the world?

 Glaciologists assess the state of a glacier by measuring its annual mass balance as the combined results of snow accumulation (mass gain) and melt (mass loss) during a given year.
 The mass balance reflects the atmospheric conditions over a (hydrological) year and, if measured over a long period and displayed in a cumulative way, trends in mass balance are an indicator of climate change.
 Seasonal melt contributes to runoff and the annual balance (i.e. the net change of glacier mass) contributes to sea level change.

 Fig. 1 Annual mass balance of reference glaciers with more than 30 years of ongoing glaciological measurements.
-Mass balance values are given on the y-axis in the unit meter water equivalent per year (m w.e. a-1).
-Source: http://geodata.grid.unep.ch/extras/graph_glaciers.php based on WGMS (2017, updated and earlier reports)
+Annual mass change values are given on the y-axis in the unit meter water equivalent (m w.e.) which corresponds to tonnes per square meter (t m-2).
+Source: WGMS (2017, updated and earlier reports).
+The data can be downloaded here.

-Fig. 3: Cumulative mass balances relative to 1997 for all 19 glacier regions and global mean for all regions based on data from reference glaciers.
-Cumulative mass balance values relative are given on the y-axis in the unit meter water equivalent (m w.e.).
+Fig. 3: Cumulative mass change relative to 1976 for regional and global means based on data from reference glaciers.
+Cumulative values are given on the y-axis in the unit meter water equivalent (m w.e.).

 More detailed analysis of global glacier mass changes are found in the latest issue of the Global Glacier Change Bulletin and in the following recent studies based on WGMS data: